isacikgoz/libgit2-api/README.md

 # Using this API

-First of all you should get this project by
+First of all you should get this project by:

 `go get -d github.com/isacikoz/libgit2-api`